Build Self-Esteem Through Crafting and Therapy

 4. Setting and Achieving Goals

-If you're looking to leverage crafting as a tool for improving your self-esteem and confidence, here are some practical tips to help you get started:
+If you are looking to leverage crafting as a tool for improving your self esteem and confidence, here are some practical tips to help you get started:

 1. Start Small and Focus on the Process